Questions and answers for human resources specialists

 • Measure 3 is effective only after the requesting organization gets approval from the PSC; it will be in effect until the PSC revokes the measure for these organizations.

 • As of September 1, 2023, language proficiency for reading comprehension and written expression can no longer be assessed using an alternative method of assessment.
-This alternative method can continue to be used for oral interaction only.
+This alternative method can continue to be used for oral proficiency only.

 3. Does measure 3 apply to assessing persons with a priority entitlement?